southern-cross-ai/BabyJoey/README.md

 #### 📝 README.md
 Comprehensive documentation for the project, explaining the purpose, setup instructions, and usage of BabyJoey using deepspeed.

+The deepspeed is faster of 20s than the tnt version.

+More experiment to be done on clusters.

 ---

 ### 📝 README.md